Acidham/chromium-hist-bookmarks/README.md

 ### Sorting

-if set to `True` history entries will be sorted based on recent visits otherwise number of visits
+`sort_recent` if set to `True` history entries will be sorted based on recent visits otherwise number of visits

 ## Usage